NC State Extension Publications

 Females of this tick can reproduce either sexually by mating with a male, or by producing offspring without mating (parthenogenetically).
 Only the asexual (parthenogenic) form has been identified in the United States.
 Regardless of the sexual form, adult female ticks may produce from about 900 to 3,300 eggs in a one-time event.
 Developmental time from egg to adult averages 89 days (Hoogstral et al. 1968).
 The feeding stages are active for 57 days.
 As a result of these biological adaptations, the parthenogenic form of this tick has the potential to reach exceptionally high densities in a few months with all offspring being female.

 This three-host tick has a wide host range, capable of feeding on different animals for each of the three life stages (larva, nymph and adult; Figure 2).
 Full engorgement may take from 3 to 6 days for each life stage depending on the host.
 Typically, the larva acquires a host (usually a small mammal), feeds fully and drops off the host to molt to the next life stage.
 This is also true for the nymph.
 Adults acquire a new host and, after feeding fully, it drops off the host to lay its eggs.
 Female ticks die after laying their eggs.
 If no other hosts are available, each life stage may feed on the same host, pastured cattle for example (Rainey et al. 2018).
+As a result, the highest number of ticks found are usually in pastures.
 All three life stages may be found on host animals or in the environment (Figure 2).

 Adult, larva, and nymph next to a pin for scale